ShankarDas07/Mejor-frontEnd-Project/README.md

 ## 1. Project Overview

-This is a **frontend clone of Swiggy** — India's leading food delivery platform — built entirely in **React.js**.
+This is a **frontend Food Delivery App ** — India's leading food delivery platform — built entirely in **React.js**.
 The project replicates the core user experience of Swiggy including browsing restaurants, viewing menus, filtering food, searching within a restaurant, adding items to cart, and viewing a detailed bill summary.

-### What it replicates from real Swiggy
+### What it replicates from real Food Delivery App

 - The **Home page** with food category options, grocery options, and Dineout restaurant cards
 - The **Restaurant listing page** with live-looking cards showing ratings, delivery time, and cuisines